Our TV Motion Tests

 Motion Interpolation (60 fps)

-Similar to our 30 fps interpolation test, we test TVs for the ability to smooth 60 fps videos.
-To pass, a TV needs to be able to increase a 60 fps video’s frame rate to 120 fps.
+Similar to our 30 fps interpolation test, this test instead looked for a TV's ability to smooth 60 fps videos.
+To pass, a TV needed to be able to increase a 60 fps video’s frame rate to 120 fps.

-The results of this test reflect whether a TV can add smoothing to 60 fps video, like sports, some video games, and some streaming videos.
-Because 60 fps video is relatively rare, this test isn’t quite as important as our 30 fps interpolation test.
-It’s worth noting that a TV that passes this test should be able to smooth 24 and 30 fps videos even more than a TV that only passes the 30 fps interpolation test.
+The results of this test reflected whether a TV can add smoothing to 60 fps video, like sports, some video games, and some streaming videos.
+Because 60 fps video is relatively rare, this test wasn't as important as our 30 fps interpolation test.
+It's worth noting that a TV that passed this test should be able to smooth 24 and 30 fps videos even more than a TV that only passes the 30 fps interpolation test.
 Only 120Hz TVs can interpolate 60 fps video because 60 fps content on a 60Hz TV matches the refresh rate without interpolation needed.

 Additional Information